jeremydaly/serverless-mysql/CONTRIBUTING.md

 The project uses GitHub Actions for continuous integration.
 Two workflows are configured:

-1. **CI** - Runs unit tests on pull requests and pushes to master
+1. **Unit Tests** - Runs unit tests and linting on pull requests and pushes to master
 2. **Integration Tests** - Runs both unit and integration tests with a MySQL service container

+Both workflows run on Node.js versions 18, 20, and 22 to ensure compatibility across supported versions.

 ## Pull Request Process

-1. Ensure your code passes all tests
+1. Ensure your code passes all tests and linting
 2. Update documentation if necessary
 3. The PR should work in all supported Node.js versions (currently 18, 20, 22)
 4. Your PR will be reviewed by maintainers who may request changes